F5Networks/f5-appsvcs-templates/README.md

 Each subproject maintains its own package.json and associated files.
 In other words, run `npm` commands for a given subproject in that subproject's directory.

-## Documentation

-Docs for the latest stable release can be found [here](https://clouddocs.f5.com/products/extensions/f5-appsvcs-templates/latest/).

 ## License